AdaCore/learn/courses/advanced-spark/chapters/subprogram_contracts.rst

 This code is not correct.

-'Old on expression including a quantified variable is not allowed.
+:ada:`'Old` on expression including a quantified variable is not allowed.

 Example #9